lisp-mirror/eql5-android/examples/REPL/README-1.md

   (quicklisp)
 ```

-In the status bar at the bottom you can follow the progress (also it will
+In the status bar at the bottom you can follow the progress (although it will
 only show the last line of the output you would see on a console).